crocoM4/TodoAppVS/README.md

 - make this app installable and working offline
 - code optimization (it never ends...)

-this list will continue growing... eventualy.
+this list will continue growing... eventually.